 - Chidi-Egboka NC, Bolarinwa OA, Awoyemi AO, Patrick C. Eye care practices among commercial drivers in a developing country.
 Research Journal of Health Sciences.
 2017; 5(2):82-93.

-Travel award for presentation at the 20th Scientific Meeting of the International Society for Contact Lens Research (ISCLR), Singapore, August 2019.
+August 2019 Student travel award, 20th Scientific Meeting of the International Society for Contact Lens Research (ISCLR), Singapore.

-Mentee Award, Industry Mentoring Network in STEM (IMNIS), Australian Academy of Technology and Engineering, July 2018.
+2018 – 2019 Mentee Award, Industry Mentoring Network in STEM (IMNIS), Australian Academy of Technology and Engineering.

-20th Scientific Meeting of the International Society for Contact Lens Research (ISCLR), Singapore August 2019 (yet to attend)
+2019 August 20th Scientific Meeting of the International Society for Contact Lens Research (ISCLR), Singapore.

-Scientific and Educators Meeting in Optometry (SEMO), Melbourne April 2018
+2018 April Scientific and Educators Meeting in Optometry (SEMO), Melbourne.

-Annual Nigerian Optometric Association AGM/Annual Conferences 2011 - 2016
+2011 – 2016 Annual Nigerian Optometric Association AGM/Annual Conferences.

 AFFILIATIONS AND MEMBERSHIPS

-Member, Faculty of Cornea and Contact Lenses, Nigerian College of Optometrists.
+- Fellow, Faculty of Cornea and Contact Lenses, Nigerian College of Optometrists (FCCL, NCO).